-Then my friend, Mr. Bhupesh Gupta, has spoken about the Ghatsila accident.
-An enquiry has been held.
-The Inspector has come to certain conclusions. .
-I reached the place of accident the same day.
-By the evening I was there.
-I also learnt it that it appeared to be a case of sabotage.
-It is not. correct to say that it was officially announced by the railway officers or it officially appeared in the Press.
-Whenever there is any accident we visit the place and a number of Press correspondents also accompany the officers.
-Naturally there is curiosity to know the reasons and the causes for the accident.
-In a major accident like this, where the fatalities and the injured persons were quite sizeable\, naturally there was anxiety on the part of the Press correspondents also to know what was the cai'se of the accident.
-When some obvious things are found, naturally people talk amongst themselves that it should have happened like this.'
-So, what came in the Press before the investigation was made by the Inspector of Railways was the ta;k among the people there, maybe railway officers and others, and if was reported in the Press.
+Then my friend, Mr Bhupesh Gupta, has spoken about the Ghatsila acrident An enquiry has been held Inspector has come to certain conclu-I reached the place of accident the same day By the evening I was there I also learnt it that it appeared to be a case of sabotage not correct to say that it was officially announced by the railway officers or it officially appeared in the Press Whenever there is any accident we visit the place and a number of Press correspondents also accompany the Naturally there is curiosity officers to know the reasons and the causes for the accident In a major accident like this, where the fatalities and the injured persons were quite cizeable naturally there was anxiety on part of the Press corresponder ts also to know what was the cause of the accident.
+When some obvious things are found, naturally people talk amongst themselves that it should have happened like this.
+So, what came in the Press before the investigation was made by the Inspector of Railways was the talk among the people there, maybe reliavely officers and others, and it was reported in the Press.
 It is very difficult for us to control the Press in these matters.
 Anybody who has to deal with public affairs knows it.